txje/Unicycler/README.md

 Reasons to use Unicycler:
    * It has very low misassembly rates.
-   * It can cope with highly repetitive genomes, such as those from _Shigella_ species.
+   * It can cope with very repetitive genomes, such as _Shigella_ species.
    * It correctly handles plamsmids of varying depth.
    * It works with long reads of any quality - even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
 Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
-   * It can be run without any long reads, functioning as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser.
+   * Even if you have no long reads, it functions as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser and produces very good Illumina assemblies.
    * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
-   * It's easy to use, runs with just one command and doesn't require tinkering with parameters.
+   * It's easy to use, runs with just one command and doesn't require tinkering with parameters!

 Reasons to __not__ use Unicycler:
    * You only have long reads, not Illumina reads (try [Canu](https://github.com/marbl/canu) instead).